NovusEdge/gohack/README.md

 ***

 #### _:exclamation: Warning :exclamation:_
 Please type responsibly.
-Any and all malicious activities (if any) that make use of this project are not the responsibility of the project owner.
+Any and all malicious activities that make use of this project in any way are not the responsibility of the project owner.
+This project only aims to be used for educational/demonstrational purposes.
 **:zap: Ignore at your own risk!**